 - The contract included unlawful consideration or object.

 - One of the parties was not in their right mind at the time the agreement was signed.

 On the other hand, only one party is legally bound to the contract while the other party can choose whether he or she wants to go through with the agreement in a voidable contract.

 Make sure you understand the elements what makes a contract valid, void, or voidable before entering into an agreement.
 Disputing a contract after the fact can be pretty costly.

 If you need help with reviewing a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.